6.1: How Enzymes Work

 Pauling was right.
 The enzyme just needs to bind the transition state more tightly than the substrate to catalyze the reaction.
 This is why chemists synthesize stable transition state analogs as potential tight-binding inhibitors of target proteins.

-The stability of the transition state also affects the reaction kinetics (which makes sense, given that the activation energy clearly affects the speed of a reaction).
+The stability of the transition state also affects reaction kinetics (which makes sense, given that the activation energy clearly affects reaction rate).
 As you probably remember from organic chemistry, biomolecular nucleophilic substitution (SN2) reactions are slow when the central atom where the substitution will occur is surrounded by bulky substituents (sterics once again).
-We discussed this in context to nucleophilic substitution on a sp2 hybridized carbonyl carbon in carboxylic acid derivatives versus on a sp3 hybridized phosphorous in phosphoesters and diesters.
+We discussed this in the context of nucleophilic substitution on a sp2 hybridized carbonyl carbon in carboxylic acid derivatives versus on a sp3 hybridized phosphorus in phosphoesters and diesters.
 The explanation for this phenomenon has usually been attributed to hindered access to the central atom caused by bulky substituents (intrinsic effects).
 Is this true?
 Studies on SN2 reactions of methylchloroacetonitrile and t-butylchloroacetonitrile (with the reagent labeled with 35Cl) using 37Cl- as the incoming nucleophile in the gas phase showed that the more hindered t-butyl derivative's activation energy was only 1.6 kcal/mol (6.7 kJ/mol) higher than the methyl derivative, but in aqueous solution, the difference is much greater for comparable reactions (Figure \(\PageIndex{16}\):).

 Figure \(\PageIndex{16}\): SN2 reactions are characterized by a pentavalent transition state

-They attributed the differences to solvation effects of the transition state.
+They attributed the differences to the solvation effects of the transition state.
 The bulkier the substituents on the central atom, the more difficult it is to solvate the transition state since water also can't reorient around it as well.
-In effect, there is steric hindrance for both reactant and solvent.
+In effect, there is steric hindrance to both the reactant and the solvent.

 What does it take for a macromolecule (M) to be a catalyst - an enzyme?
 It seems the minimum criteria are: